gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ## Protocol Overview

-   DTLS in SCTP is a encryption engine specification for the SCTP Encryption chunk {{I-D.westerlund-tsvwg-sctp-crypto-chunk}} that utilizes DTLS 1.2 or 1.3 for the security functions like encryption, authentication, replay protection and security handshakes.
+   DTLS in SCTP is an encryption engine specification for the SCTP Encryption chunk {{I-D.westerlund-tsvwg-sctp-crypto-chunk}} that utilizes DTLS 1.2 or 1.3 for the security functions like encryption, authentication, replay protection and security handshakes.
 The basic functionalities and how things are related are described below.

-   In a SCTP association initiation where DTLS in SCTP is choosen as the encryption engine for the Encryption Chunk the DTLS handshakes are exchanged encapsulated in the Encryption Chunk until an intial DTLS session has been established.
-If the DTLS handshake fails the SCTP association is aborted.
+   In a SCTP association initiation where DTLS in SCTP is chosen as the encryption engine for the Encryption Chunk the DTLS handshakes are exchanged encapsulated in the Encryption Chunk until an initial DTLS session has been established.
+If the DTLS handshake fails, the SCTP association is aborted.
 When the DTSL session has been established the EVALID chunk is exchanged to verify that no downgrade attack between different encryption engines has